michalcichon/michalcichon.github.io/_posts/2025-10-15-finding-the-sweet-spot-between-overengineered-and-underengineered-code.md

 ```

-And it worked magically with all .
-Or actually it worked until we had to create a form with a field that would not be
+It worked almost magically, handling things like signing, validation, and submission under the hood.

-... here to write about that client side field from the banking app
+Or at least — it did, until we had to add a field that wasn’t sent to the backend or signed at all, but still needed to behave like a regular form field on the client side.